Croatia, Greece, Turkey, the Amalfi Coast, the French Riviera — an honest guide to what each destination offers, and how to choose between them.

 The islands create a natural barrier that shelters most of the sailing area from open-sea swell.
 This makes Croatia genuinely accessible for less experienced sailors and ideal for families with children.
 The Mistral wind provides reliable afternoon sailing breezes without the intensity of the Meltemi in the Greek islands.

 Croatia's popularity has brought consequences.
-July and August see the anchorages around Hvar, Korčula, and Vis fill quickly — arriving after midday often means competing for space or anchoring in less desirable spots.
+July and August see the anchorages around Hvar, Korčula, and Vis fill quickly — arriving after midday often means competing for space.
 Prices have risen sharply over the past decade and now approach Greek equivalents for comparable vessels.
 Shoulder season — May, June, September — remains the optimal time.

 Croatian charter VAT is 13% and applies to the base charter fee.
 It is non-negotiable and should be factored into your total budget from the outset.
 This puts Croatia's effective price point slightly above the headline fee suggests — though still below France or Italy in most cases.